 I’ll conclude this post with an idea for a healer-centric plot I’ve been kicking around.

 An NPC hook comes into the tavern, furtively trying to find local healers.
 They want their help with someone who has been poisoned.
 It’s all very hush-hush.
 They take any healers who agree to help to the victim — it’s one of the high ranking members of one of the enemy groups of the PCs.
 Curing them involves a logic puzzle to figure out the symptoms, what combination of poisons might have been used, and what antidotes can treat the symptoms and/or counteract the poison without killing the NPC.
 (Retrieving the antidote ingredients and crafting the antidote might be their own separate stages of the plot line.)
 The NPC hook is willing to bargain for their help, perhaps they are willing to give up information on where the enemies are gathered, or the schedule of their guards, or information on where the enemies plan to strike next.
 The PCs have to decide carefully how to use this information, so as not to compromise their new asset.
 Maybe eventually the Big Bad enemy hears about this, and would like the healers to return to treat another member (blindfolding them to bring them into their lair).
-The healers have to figure out how best to take advantage of this opportunity, gain as much information as they can, perhaps find a way to sabotage the enemy, without possibly ending up hostages.
+The healers have to figure out how best to take advantage of this opportunity, gain as much information as they can, perhaps find a way to sabotage the enemy, without possibly ending up hostages themselves.

 Please do feel free to share your thoughts and ideas in the comments below!

 What has motivated you to play a healer character?

 What did you like about it?
 What did you dislike?